Herbs of the Earth

 A Self-Teaching Guide to Healing Remedies

-This book is becoming the herbalist’s bible.
-For the beginner, it’s an outstanding introduction to the subject.
+For the beginner, this book is an outstanding introduction to the subject.
 For those who are already knowledgeable, it is a ready reference and thorough review.
 To challenge the serious student, it lists questions at the end of each chapter: “What family of herbs, useful at other times, should not be used by pregnant women?”

 There are a great many herbals.
 This one deserves to be on the bookshelf of everybody who has a serious interest in the subject.